 I have a wide network of professional colleagues so, If I don't do it I will usually know someone who does.

-I have lived in the area of Manchester/Lancashire for forty four years and regularly visit archives in Lancashire, and Greater Manchester and can arrange visits to archives outside those areas.
+I lived in the area of Manchester/Lancashire for forty four years and now live in Merseyside in the historic county of Lancashire.
+I regularly visit archives in Lancashire, Greater Manchester and Liverpool and can arrange visits to archives outside those areas.

 My aim is to help clients get to know their ancestors, whether by helping them take the first steps in researching their family tree, carrying out in depth archive research or demolishing brick walls.

 All my reports for clients set out my findings and conclusions with the reasons for them, advise what further steps might be taken to resolve outstanding issues and give suggestions as to what further work could be done to add colour and interest to the information obtained.